powsybl/powsybl.github.io/pages/documentation/grid/model/extensions.md

 This extension is provided by the `com.powsybl:powsybl-cgmes-extensions` module.

-## CGMES-IIDM mapping

-This extension contains the mapping between IIDM buses and CGMES topological nodes and between IIDM voltage levels and CGMES base voltages.
-This extension is provided by the `com.powsybl:powsybl-cgmes-extensions` module.

 ## CGMES line boundary node

 This extension is used to add some CGMES characteristics to boundary lines.